 Local VCS, as the name suggests are Version Control Systems that track the changes to a file on a Local System.
 Usually, Local VCS would store the changes to a file in a Local Database.
 VCS, in general, have got advance these days.
 Instead of storing the new versions of the complete file, VCS now store only the difference between two versions.
 This saves memory cost.

 Thus, the first version would be the actual file but each successive version would correspond to the difference between the current and the last version.
-Difference between two such versions is called patch-sets.
+Difference between the two such versions is called patch-sets.
 In Local VCS, a local database is used to track changes by storing the patch-sets.
 Any particular version could be recreated by adding the patch-sets up to that version.

 Note: Local VCS had a major drawback of being useful to only a single developer at a time.
 Thus, several developers working on different systems in a project could not collaborate effectively by using local VCS.

 Central VCS is a step ahead in an attempt to overcome the limitation of several developers using individual local VCS to store patch-sets.
 Using Central VCS several developers are able to store their patch-sets in a single location at the central server.
 In this way, developers gain more visibility of features under development.
 Administrators also gain better control through the central server to define access-levels of different developers to the code.
 Developers could now simply download a particular version (also known as checking out) of files from the central server to their local machine.
 After making changes to these files, they could be uploaded back (aka committing) to the central server.
 In this way, team-members could collaborate and work from any local machine by simply connecting to the central server.

 As seen in the image above, the version database housed in a central server stores different versions of files from multiple machines like Computer A and Computer B. Any local machine can check out any version of these files from the central server.